awsdocs/amazon-kinesis-data-analytics-developer-guide/doc_source/examples-s3.md

 # Example: Writing to an Amazon S3 Bucket<a name="examples-s3"></a>

-In this exercise, you create a Kinesis Data Analytics for Apache Flink application that has a Kinesis data stream as a source and an Amazon S3 bucket as a sink\.
+In this exercise, you create an Amazon Kinesis Data Analytics for Apache Flink that has a Kinesis data stream as a source and an Amazon S3 bucket as a sink\.
 Using the sink, you can verify the output of the application in the Amazon S3 console\.

 **Note**
 To set up required prerequisites for this exercise, first complete the [Getting Started \(DataStream API\)](getting-started.md) exercise\.